 Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position.
 Getting up slowly may help.
 If this problem continues or gets worse, check with your doctor.

-brexpiprazole may make you dizzy or drowsy.
-Do not drive or do anything that could be dangerous until you know how brexpiprazole affects you.
+Brexpiprazole may cause drowsiness, dizziness, trouble with thinking, or trouble with controlling movements, which may lead to falls, fractures, or other injuries.
+Do not drive or do anything else that could be dangerous until you know how brexpiprazole affects you.
 Stand or sit up slowly if you feel lightheaded or dizzy.

-Do not change the dose or stop taking brexpiprazole without checking first with your doctor.
+Do not change the dose or stop using brexpiprazole without checking first with your doctor.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines) and herbal (eg, St. John's wort) or vitamin supplements.